Elementary-team/flutter-elementary/README.md

 - **Code separation by responsibility**: Splitting code into different layers reduces coupling, making the code simpler and more readable.
 - **High testability**: All layers, from widgets to business logic, are highly testable.
 - **Team efficiency**: It boosts speed for teams consisting of more than one person, due to the easy sharing of independent task parts among team members.

+## Documentation

+Learn more at our website with [documentation](https://documentation.elementaryteam.dev/").

 ## Environment